Kappa-org/FileManager/README.md

 setParams(%FileManager%)
 </pre>

-and add this into section parameters:
+and add this into section *"parameters"*:

 <pre>
 FileManager: